yenchunnnn/personal-website/content/project/psychopy/index.md

 -   PsychoPy

-    One of the most popular open-source packages for running experiments in psychology, neuroscience and related behavioral sciences.[^1] Here's their [github](https://github.com/psychopy) and [offical website](https://www.psychopy.org/).
+    One of the most popular open-source packages for running experiments in psychology, neuroscience, and related behavioral sciences.[^1] Here's their [github](https://github.com/psychopy) and [official website](https://www.psychopy.org/).

-    *(You can also random assign participants to different treatment/control groups by setting additional code components.)*
+    *(You can also randomly assign participants to different treatment/control groups by setting additional code components.)*

 -   PsychoJS

     The JavaScript port of the PsychoPy library.
-Its purpose is to make PsychoPy experiments available online, from a web page.
+Its purpose is to make PsychoPy experiments available online via a web page.
 Here's their [github](https://github.com/psychopy/psychojs).

 -   Pavlovia

-    A place for the wide community of researchers in the behavioural sciences to run, share, and explore experiments online.
-Here's their [offical website](https://pavlovia.org/docs/home/about).
+    A place for the wide community of researchers in the behavioral sciences to run, share, and explore experiments online.
+Here's their [official website](https://pavlovia.org/docs/home/about).

 [^1]: Peirce, J. W., Gray, J. R., Simpson, S., MacAskill, M. R., Höchenberger, R., Sogo, H., Kastman, E., Lindeløv, J. (2019).
 [PsychoPy2: experiments in behavior made easy.](https://link.springer.com/article/10.3758/s13428-018-01193-y) *Behavior Research Methods.* 10.3758/s13428-018-01193-y

-Example of the experiment's flow:
+An example of the experiment's flow:

 ``` mermaid
 graph LR